joost-morsink/Rest/docs/typeDesc.md

 The first implementation of `IEnumerable<T>` is used to describe the item type.
 If such an implementation is not found, `object` and as such an any type descriptor is used as the item type.

-#### Disjunct union types
+#### Disjoint union types
-A disjunct union type is an abstract class containing (nested) derived classes.
+A disjoint union type is an abstract class containing (nested) derived classes.
 The type descriptor generated for these types is a `Union` over all the derived public classes.
 When the base class contains relevant state, an `Intersection` of the base class and the `Union` of the cases is returned.

-F# union types with more than one case should almost be covered by this form.
-Although it must be noted that these types contain no public constructors, only static construction methods.
-There is also the issue of the `Tag` property on the base class, which does not contain properly formatted data.
+A special case of disjoint union types is F# union types.
+These types are '_tagged_' union types, meaning each case of the union has an identifying tag.
+The integer `Tag` property generated on these types represents this and is translated to a string representation.

-F# union types with a single case are just some decoration over an existing type.
+F# union types with a single case and single value are just some decoration over an existing type.
-They are isomorphic to the inner type of the case of the union and, ideally, they should be treated as such.
+They are isomorphic to the inner type of the case of the union and should be treated as such.

 F# union types are annotated with a `CompilationMapping(SourceConstructFlags.SumType)`.
-Based on this criterion a specialized form should be created.
+Based on this criterion a specialized subform exists.

-> **TODO**: A specialized F# union type form should be designed to handle these types.
-> HttpConverters should implement proper serializers and deserializers to adhere to the generated descriptors.
+At the time of writing only the JSON HttpConverter supports F# union types.

 #### Records
 There are two kinds of record forms supported by the `TypeDescriptorCreator` mechanism.